 - at least 4 CPU cores

-- any Linux operating system, we suggest debian 10 (buster) at the moment
+- any Linux operating system, we suggest the latest debian at the moment

 - good Internet connection